Creatio vs Pipedrive

 Creatio started from a different premise.
 Founded in 2002 as Terrasoft, the platform was built around a business process management (BPM) engine first, with CRM layered on top.
 Creatio treats every customer interaction as part of a larger workflow.

-A lead doesn't just move through pipeline stages; it triggers multi-step processes that can span sales, marketing, service, and custom operations.
+A lead does not just move through pipeline stages; it triggers multi-step processes that can span sales, marketing, service, and custom operations.
 Creatio combines low-code, CRM, and BPM in a single solution, reducing the need for separate tools.
+Gartner Peer Insights rates Creatio 4.7/5 across 147 reviews, with 97% willing to recommend -- reflecting strong enterprise user satisfaction, particularly on guided selling and opportunity orchestration.

 The practical difference shows up immediately.
 A five-person sales team can sign up for Pipedrive and be tracking deals within an hour.
 A Creatio deployment, even with its no-code tools, requires planning around workflows, user roles, and process design.

 ZoomInfo sits outside both of these philosophies.
-It doesn’t change how your CRM is structured or how your workflows are designed—it changes what goes into them.
+It does not change how your CRM is structured or how your workflows are designed -- it changes what goes into them.
 While Pipedrive optimizes how reps move deals forward and Creatio orchestrates how processes run across teams, ZoomInfo determines which accounts enter those processes in the first place.

 Instead of relying on manually sourced leads or static lists, your pipeline starts with verified contacts, buying signals, and account context.
 That means Pipedrive's pipeline fills with higher-quality opportunities, and Creatio's workflows trigger on accounts that are actually in-market.
 The CRM manages execution; ZoomInfo informs where to focus before execution begins.